charlottedaumal/microtubule-tracking/README_MiTrack.md

 - Quantitative plots generation of speed and orientation distributions
 - Coloring methods to visualise speed changes or orientation of the trajectories

+> [!WARNING] **Run time:**
+>
+> Please note that depending on the file you run and the amount of frames, the plugin may be slow.
+> For a 400 frames image, it may take up to a few minutes of runtime.
+Be also aware of the fact that the tracking is computationally
+> intensive and thus require to access your RAM without limitations, which is why it may not work on IntelliJ directly
+> because of the limited RAM access.
+> If you encounter `Out-Of-Memory` error, try running the plugin on Fiji instead or increase the memory allocated to
+> IntelliJ on your computer :)

 ## ⚙️ How to use it ?

 ### Installation